-My family wasn’t religious.
-We didn’t go to church very often; being for the most part CEO’s (Christmas and Easter Only’s.)
+My family didn’t go to church very often; being for the most part CEO’s (Christmas and Easter Only’s.)
 I don’t remember anyone in my family ever talking about anything that had to do with God.
 I never saw a Bible cracked open or even saw a Bible moved off the bookshelf.
 The Thanksgiving and Christmas meals were the only time we said a blessing.
 If you asked me what religion I was, I would have definitely answered I was a Christian.

 In middle school it was a combination of several things which brought me to accept Jesus as my Savior and Lord.
 I was very involved at church for those years.
 But then when I was 20 years old my mom suddenly died of a heart attack and my world was shattered.
 She was the glue that held our family together.
 Without her, we didn’t know what to do.
 The grief was unbearable and I was really angry at God for taking her from me.
 I distanced myself from Him.

 A few years later I got married and my husband’s parents wanted us to go to church with them on holidays.
 Sitting in church I would get all teary-eyed missing God’s presence in my life and simultaneously feeling let down by Him.
 For years I was an Occasional Christian – occasionally going to church, occasionally praying, and occasionally thinking about God.
-I was content with that level of spirituality.
+I was content with that level of spirituality for years.

 I was in search-mode.